kenichi-shibata/helloawsnode/readme.md

 * In another shell `while true ; do curl local:80; sleep 1 ; done`

 > dev uses vagrant for start and end ; uses docker compose for up and down

 > dev uses dev-docker-compose and Dev-Dockerfile

-> dev is a vagrant default machine using docker as provider
+> dev is a vagrant default VM machine using docker as provider

 ## Scale the node-app
 ```